ajay-aj-08/Compiler_Design/README.md

-# Create README content similar in style to the shown format

-readme_content = """
-🧠 Virtual Compiler Implementation using Python
+# 🧠 Virtual Compiler Implementation using Python

 📌 Project Overview
 This project demonstrates the complete working of a compiler through its six major phases using Python.